tmtvl 4 months ago

 Because "monies".

-• switchbak 4 hours ago
+• switchbak 4 months ago

 Personally I haven’t seen this motive across any of the organizations I’ve worked at.
 They usually seem more interested in minimizing maintenance costs, which means they try to upstream changes where possible or practical.